curv3d/curv/docs/Theory.rst

 * GPUs with programmable pixel shaders (2001)
 * Shader harder that is fast enough to support real time ray tracing of F-Rep (mid-2000's?)
-* Shader programming techniques that are good enough (mid-2000's to the present)
+* Shader programming techniques that are good enough (mid-2000's to the present, driven by the demo scene)
 * A competitive F-Rep game engine is developed.
 (Still waiting.
 But see "Dreams", still unreleased.)

-Meshless F-Rep has largely been driven by the demo scene.

 Signed Distance Fields
 ======================